ioBroker/ioBroker.admin/README.md

 ### 6.13.21 (2024-02-15)
 * (foxriver76) do not crash when using the dropdown on multi edit custom settings

-### 6.13.20 (2024-02-14)
-* (foxriver76) after successful update via npm tab, perform an additional upload as `iob url` commands do not do it internally
-* (foxriver76) fixed problem with saving on multi edit custom settings

 ## License
 The MIT License (MIT)